-The Target Field, Default Step Text and the Update button
+The Target Field, Default Step Text and the Generate Default Step Text button

 The Edit Step panel's Target field is connected to the default information collected when you recorded your Capture file.